aws-samples/shopfloor-connectivity/docs/adapters/opcda.md

 ---
 ### AdapterOpcdaServer
-Server Identifier for the OPCDA server to read from.
-This referenced server must be present in the dServers section of the adapter referred to by the ProtocolAdapter attribute of the source.
+Identifier that references a specific OPC DA server configuration defined in the adapter's Servers section, linking the source to its corresponding server connection settings.

 **Type**: String